Ontario Careless Driving Defence

 Evidence becomes deeper

-Medical records, reconstruction evidence, photographs, vehicle damage, witness statements, video, and expert issues may become more important.
+Medical records, reconstruction evidence, photographs, vehicle damage, witness statements, video, and specialist witness issues can become more important.

 What should be reviewed quickly